-Apart from amplifying the signals generated by thermocouples, signal conditioning is also necessary for cold junction compensation.
-When a thermocouple is connected to the instrument for temperature measurement, the material difference between the two generates a voltage at junctions known as cold junctions.
-This voltage change affects the actual output of the thermocouple, giving out erroneous results.
+In addition to amplification, signal conditioning is also necessary for cold junction compensation when processing the analog signal produced by a thermocouple.
+When a thermocouple is connected to an instrument for temperature measurement, the material difference generates a voltage at junctions known as “cold junctions” – which affects the actual output of the thermocouple, giving out erroneous results.
+Temperature signal conditioners compensate for such variations.

-A signal conditioner compensates for such variations and also filters out the power line noise.
-Additionally, the device also performs linearization so that the output voltage of the thermocouple is linear with temperature.
+Temperature signal conditioners also perform linearization on the analog signal – so that the output voltage of a thermocouple is linear with temperature.

-Resistance Temperature Devices or RTDs are temperature monitors that use the variation in resistance to calculate the temperature.
-Similar to thermistors, RTDs also require excitation voltage, amplification, and filtering.
-The RTD signal conditioner helps to meet such requirements while also eliminating unwanted signals from line resistance, non-linearity, and self-healing.
+Resistance Temperature Devices, or RTDs, are temperature sensors that use variation in resistance to calculate temperature.
+RTDs, like thermistors, require excitation voltage, amplification, and filtering – all of which can be performed by a temperature signal conditioner.
+RTD signal conditioning also eliminates unwanted signals from line resistance, non-linearity, and self-healing.

-Pressure sensing works by monitoring the strain or stress experienced by a bridge.
+A pressure sensor signal conditioner is compatible with sensors that measure pressure.
+Pressure sensors work by monitoring the strain or stress experienced by a bridge.
 The pressure signal conditioner excites the bridge by providing constant voltage and amplifying the output signals.
 The output of the pressure sensor varies in millivolts along with high common-mode signals.

 The pressure sensor signal conditioner eliminates common-mode signals while retaining pressure variation values.

-Strain gauges are extremely sensitive and they produce output in the range of millivolts.
-The load cell signal conditioner is necessary to pick up these small variations to ensure accurate measurement.
-Strain gauges also require excitation voltage in the range between 2.5V to 10V and this is achieved through a signal conditioner.
+Load cells or strain gauges measure force on a device in either tension or compression – and they produce output in the range of low dc millivolts.
+The load cell/strain gauge signal conditioner is necessary to pick up these small variations to ensure accurate measurement and amplify the signal to the appropriate Data Acquisition device.
+Load cells along with strain gauges also require excitation voltage in the range of 2.5V to 10V – and this is achieved using a signal conditioner.

-Linear variable differential transformers or LVDTs measure the position of a subject.
-A sinusoidal excitation wave (between 400kz and 10 kHz) is required to excite the LVDT sensor.
+Linear Variable Differential Transformers, or LVDTs, measure the position of a subject.
+A sinusoidal excitation wave (between 400 kz and 10 kHz) is required to excite the LVDT sensor.
 The output is then passed through a low pass filter to ensure that the noise levels are kept to a minimum.
-The final signal sent by the signal conditioner is easy to recognize for the digital reading device.
+The final signal sent by the signal conditioner is easy to recognize for digital reading devices within the data acquisition system.

 Torque signal conditioners follow the suite of the load and pressure signal conditioner as it can produce low or high output voltage based on the excitation voltage of the sensor.

-Frequency signal conditioners or frequency transducers convert frequency into a standard output signal that can be easily measured using popular measurement devices.
+Frequency signal conditioners allow for a variety of different sensors that produce frequency outputs that are converted to a usable analog DC output signal that can be easily measured using popular measurement devices.

 A universal signal conditioner is a device that can be programmed for multiple combinations of input/output configurations.
-From current, voltage, thermocouple, RTDs, and potentiometer to linear resistance signals, the device makes it easy to connect the most common sensors without requiring a separate signal conditioner for each.
-The device comes with a programmable module that allows configuring the signal conditioner for specific input/output requirements.
+Accepting current, voltage, thermocouple, RTDs, and potentiometer and linear resistance signals, the device makes it easy to connect the most common sensors without requiring a separate signal conditioner for each.
+Universal signal conditioners come with a programmable module that allows configuring for specific input/output requirements.

-A multi-channel signal conditioner works similar to a universal signal conditioner allowing multiple input/output combinations.
-However, in the case of a universal signal conditioner, there is only one input and one output.
-Whereas, a multi-channel unit will have an option of 2 or more input/output.
+A multi-channel signal conditioner is similar to a universal signal conditioner, but while a universal signal conditioner allows for only one input and one output, a multi-channel signal conditioner will have two more input/output options.

-A signal conditioner and isolator are often useful in applications where the signals from the source to the measuring device are required to be transmitted without a physical connection.
+Isolated signal conditioners are often useful in applications where the signals from the source to the measuring devices are required to be transmitted without a physical connection.
 Isolators also prevent undesirable ground loop currents and protect the control system from transients and electrical noise produced due to unpredictable field conditions.